WFRCAnalytics/ATO-Impact-Tool/README.md

 Scores for each scenario are stored into an export CSV: `scenario\scenario_scores.csv` for transportation projects and `scenario\land_use_scenario_scores.csv` for land use projects.

-## Network Analyst Bug - Invalid Network Travel Times
-There is an error in Esri's Network Analyst suite that occassionally causes field values in a network dataset to get transposed between fields, resulting in nonsensical impedance values (refer to Esri Case #02899742).
-This project includes an embedded diagnostic to detect invalid networks.

-The `test` function tests for a correct network build by solving a simple routing problem between two points defined in `shp\test_points\test_points.shp`.
-If these points are not located within the service area of the network dataset, the test will fail.

-In general, if the network dataset fails, the cure is simply to rebuild the network dataset using `ato.build(nd)`.

 # Operating the Tool